x-govuk/govuk-eleventy-plugin/docs/options.md

 ## Header options

-In addition to the [options available for the header component](https://design-system.service.gov.uk/components/header/), the following options can also be set for `header`:
+In addition to the [options available for the header component](https://design-system.service.gov.uk/components/header/), the following options can be set for `header`:

 {{ govukTable({
   firstCellIsHeader: true,